 By James Waterson

-Yet there’s far more here than the legends of yesterday.
-Stay in a unique bed and breakfast, immerse yourself in the natural beauty of Central Texas, and take a break from the hustle and bustle of the big city.
-Located an easy one-hour drive from San Antonio and Austin and just over two hours west of Houston, Gonzales is an easy-to-reach destination with an identity all its own.
+Experience true southern charm and hospitality as you discover the history, historic homes, monuments, and museums that are unique to Gonzales.
+Stay to enjoy unique shopping, lodging, dining, and true Texas hospitality.
+Located an easy one-hour drive from San Antonio and Austin and just over two hours west of Houston, Gonzales is an easy-to-reach destination with history and an identity all its own.

 Where you stay is one of the most important parts of a weekend getaway, and Gonzales’ one-of-a-kind bed and breakfasts and inns provide inviting places to escape.
 Located in the historic Dilworth Bank Building in the heart of downtown Gonzales, The Dilworth Inn & Suites is a boutique hotel that has it all.
 The 14 spacious rooms feature contemporary and traditional design elements and everything you need to feel right at home.
 Wake up early for the complimentary continental and come back for La Bella Tavolas’s delicious Italian fare.

 For a taste of Gonzales’ history, opt for one of its bed and breakfasts.
-Live it up in the luxurious rooms found in the Belle Oaks Inn and the Boothe House Bed & Breakfast, two breathtaking historic homes built in 1912 and 1913, respectively.
+Live it up in the luxurious rooms found in the Belle Oaks Inn and the St. James Inn, two breathtaking historic homes built in the early 1900's.
 The Laurel Ridge Inn serves up ample charm as well, as each room is furnished with antique furniture and fine art.
 Feel all your stress melt away as you soak in a hot bath and rest easy in your bed topped with luxurious linens in your own private getaway.
+Finally, if you want some space to stretch your legs along with a bit of privacy, book The Cabana Guest House.
+This roomy one-bedroom home features an in-ground pool, spa and sauna, along with a full kitchen and its own custom pool table, making it the kind of place you'll want to hang out in all day.

 Gonzales is full of unique places to spend your weekend.
 See the rest here.